damianhakert/damianhakert.github.io/source/jobs/chief-marketing-officer/index.html.md

 ## Responsibilities

 * Lead our marketing efforts
-* Help define our short and long term marketing strategy
+* Define our short and long term marketing strategy
-* Analysis of previous marketing efforts
+* Complete analysis of previous marketing efforts
 * Develop marketing materials that reflect GitLab's value proposition, advantages and positioning
 * Manage different channels
-* Work with sales to ensure a smooth handover of criteria and process
+* Work with Sales to ensure a smooth handover of criteria and process

 ## Requirements

-* Experience successfully leading a marketing team
+* Experience successfully leading a marketing team with global responsibilities
 * Result focus
-* Demonstated use of analytics to double down on successful efforts and groups
+* Demonstrated use of analytics to double down on successful efforts and groups
-* Strong written communication skills
+* Outstanding written communication skills
-* Desire to develop a team and
+* Desire to develop a team